AraAkshi/Animal-Clinic-Mgt-System/README.md

 2. npm run start:dev => run the backend while watching for any changes

 # Frontend installation
+1. npm i => will install required modules.
-1. npm run start => will start the application
+2. npm run start => will start the application

 # Database configuration
 1. Make sure PostgreSQL is installed with pgAdmin (GUI to interact with Postgres DB)